Darkempire78/Readme-2048/README.md

 ## To do
 - [ ] Remove impossible actions
-- [ ] Notify every player when the game ended
 - [ ] Do not download Pillow each time
 - [ ] Ranking of the number of actions played
 - [ ] Prevent from runing twice actions at the same time (https://github.community/t/wait-a-workflow-to-finish-before-running-another-workflow/17095/2)